tildeleb/heapsort/README.md

 I decided to support the interface.
 It caused me to have to change my algorithm a bit because I used copy operations to move nodes in the heap and the interface only has a swap operation.
 With some regret I changed my version of HeapSort to use swaps instead of copies.

+Finally, I wrote the 3 versions submitted.

 The Go version of HeapSort
 --------------------------
+The Go version is easily built and tested by issuing the commands:

+	go build
+	go test

 The C version of HeapSort
 -------------------------
+The C version is easily built and tested by issuing the commands:

+	make
+	./test

 A Note on the JavaScript Version of HeapSort
 --------------------------------------------